LoRA – low rank adaptation of large language models

 0.8251953125]

-If you want to test the model further you can see it in Maximofn/GPT2-small-LoRA-finetuned-amazon-reviews-en-classification
+If you want to try the model further, you can see it at Maximofn/GPT2-small-LoRA-finetuned-amazon-reviews-en-classification

-Implementation of LoRA in an LLM with PEFT from Hugging Facelink image 48
+Implementation of LoRA in a LLM with PEFT from Hugging Facelink image 48

-We can do the same with the PEFT library of Hugging Face.
-Let's take a look at it
+We can do the same with the PEFT library from Hugging Face.
+Let's see it.

 Login to the Hublink image 49